helfo2/pong/README.md

 Feel free to use the code and enjoy playing!

 *Note that MACOSX systems may have an issue with SDL (on top of which pygame is developed).
 Make sure to use Python 3.7.2 and Pygame 1.9.2, because for newer versions this could make the screen blank - https://github.com/pygame/pygame/issues/555)

+## Optimizations and improvements
+Some good ideias to improve the game, latency and overall user expericence:
+* Detect distributed collisions: by processing ball-paddle collisions at the client-side, we pretty much reduce processing at the server, thus improving latency (response time)